Ian Somerhalder: Foundations and causes

 Somerhalder was involved in the cleanup after the Deepwater Horizon oil drilling disaster on April 22, 2010.
 His efforts included cleaning of oiled wildlife and taping public service announcements to let the public know how they could help.
 Somerhalder also supports the St. Tammany Humane Society, an organization for animal shelter and welfare.
 On November 13, 2010, he hosted a Bash on the Bayou charity fundraiser for the Society.
 During the event, Somerhalder was presented with a donation of $11,100 by The Vampire Diaries fandom for his birthday project.

 Together with his The Vampire Diaries co-stars Candice Accola and Michael Trevino, Somerhalder supports the It Gets Better Project, which makes it a goal to prevent suicide among LGBT youth associated with The Trevor Project.
 For his second campaign, Somerhalder teamed up with The Vampire Diaries co-star Paul Wesley to release a limited edition shirt designed by a fan, with the words "Blood Brothers Since 1864."
 This campaign sold almost 10,000 shirts.

-On December 8, 2010, Somerhalder's 32nd birthday, he launched the "Ian Somerhalder Foundation" which he hopes will educate people on the importance of protecting the environment and animals: "Instead of gifts this year, my birthday wish is that we come together and raise funds to support projects that protect our habitat and nurture our furry friends.
+On December 8, 2010, Somerhalder's 32nd birthday, he launched the "Ian Somerhalder Foundation" which he hopes will educate people on the importance of protecting the environment and animals: "Instead of gifts this year, my birthday wish is that we come together and raise funds to support projects that protect our habitat and nurture our furry friends."
 To spread awareness for his foundation, Somerhalder sponsors and often walks in Mardi Paws, a parade and organization held in his hometown of Covington.
 He opposes GMO foods and factory farming, and supports ecologist Allan Savory in his crusade to let cows graze in sync with nature to enrich soil, enhance biodiversity, and reverse climate change.
 In 2011, Somerhalder visited Savory in Africa and announced he was making a documentary about him with the goal of winning him a Nobel Prize.

 Somerhalder is also a celebrity campaigner for RYOT, a Los Angeles-based media company known for RYOT.org, its cause-based, take action online news source.

 Personal life

-Somerhalder had a relationship with his The Vampire Diaries co-star Nina Dobrev from 2010 to 2013.
-In mid-2014, he began dating actress Nikki Reed.
-They confirmed their engagement in February 2015 and married on April 26, 2015, in Malibu, California.
-Their daughter was born on July 25, 2017.
-On January 9, 2023, they announced that they are expecting their second child.
+Somerhalder dated his Vampire Diaries co-star Nina Dobrev from 2010 to 2013.
+In 2014, he began dating actress Nikki Reed.
+They married on April 26, 2015, in Malibu, California.
+They had a daughter in 2017, and a son in 2023.

+While working on Lost, Somerhalder and Maggie Grace adopted a feral cat named Roo which that they found "literally dying" in the jungle, and it later became Grace's "travel buddy."
+Somerhalder stated that being a part of Lost was "the greatest experience" of "the greatest year of his life".

+Brother's Bond Bourbon

-Somerhalder has remained close friends with his former The Vampire Diaries co-star Paul Wesley, and in 2020, they announced the launch of a straight bourbon whiskey named Brother's Bond Bourbon.
+Somerhalder has remained close friends with his former Vampire Diaries co-star Paul Wesley, and in 2020, they announced the launch of a straight bourbon whiskey named Brother's Bond Bourbon.